iboy/daisyrust/resources/teaching/crypto/lesson-1-worksheet.md

 * A sealed envelope (do not open it yet)
 * A random pattern

+Take a very close look at the seal on the envelope.

 Open the envelope and see if you can piece together the clues to solve the original cipher:

 **ZNLQNL!
 ZNLQNL!
 ZNLQNL!**